shiffman/anti-racism-reading-list/README.md

 ## Lists of books on wider issues of racial justice and tech

-The main list focuses on machine learning and surveillance.
-Here are some other resources for tech related readings.
+The main list focuses on readings related to the internet, computation, and algorithms.
+Here are some other resources for related readings outside of that scope.

 * [15+ Books by Black Scholars the Tech Industry Needs to Read Now](https://www.c2i2.ucla.edu/racial-justice-and-tech/) by Safiya Umoja Noble and Dr. Sarah T. Roberts